 2. You seek God.

-Second, a person may choose to seek the Lord.
-Zacchaeus sought to see Jesus.
+Secondly, a person may choose to seek the Lord.
+Zacchaeus intended to see Jesus.
 He was small, so he climbed a sycomore tree to adjust his line of sight (Luke 19:2-9).

 If you desire a touch from God, you can actively pursue it.